SettleAPI/settle-api-description/a.introduction.md

 ## Why integrate?
 Besides adding superpowers to a business, Settle offers developers a financial reward for their integration efforts.
-Check out the Developer and Affiliate programs.
+Check out the [Developer](https://settle.eu/developer/) and [Affiliate](https://settle.eu/affiliates/) programs.

 ## Ready made solutions
 Coding is fun, but sometimes no coding is better.
-Check out our ready made business tools that require zero integration work.
+Check out our ready made business tools ([Settle by Name](https://support.settle.eu/hc/en-150/articles/360002251057-Settle-by-Name), [Settle by QR](https://support.settle.eu/hc/en-150/articles/360020794917-Settle-by-QR) and [Settle Request](https://support.settle.eu/hc/en-150/articles/360012440258-Settle-Request)) that require zero integration work.

 ### Copy our code
 We have plenty of ready made, open source code that you can fork and use as a springboard for your own integration.
-Check out our Github repository.
+[Check out our Github repository](https://github.com/SettleAPI).

 ## Feeling lost?
-Visit the Help Center to ask the community or talk to an integration expert.
+Visit the Help Center to [ask the community](https://support.settle.eu/hc/en-150/community/topics) or [talk to an integration expert](https://support.settle.eu/hc/en-150/requests/new).